UniPiTechnology/evok/docs/installation.md

 ### Switching to the beta repository

-**To be able use the beta version, you need to have [normal repositories](#setting-up-repositories) already installed**.
+**To be able use the beta version, you need to have [prepared OS](#OS-preparation) already installed**.
 You can switch to the beta version of Evok by adding the repository to the apt sources:

 === "Neuron"